NanoAIGPT/NanoGPT/README.md

 Secondly, you should start from the top and work all the way down to the bottom, and there are labels on the left of the page showing what stage you are in.<br>
 There are three transformers labeled 0/1/2, each have the same structure and should contain different parameters, data will go through all of them in the sequential order.

-Lastly, this demo is built with great help from the LLM visualization project (https://bbycroft.net/llm) by Brendan Bycroft which uses 3D animations to explain transformers.<br>
+Lastly, this demo is built with great help from the LLM visualization project which uses 3D animations to explain transformers.<br>
 I kept the example it used which is about sorting letters.

 If you are using the recently added Excel version, you will note that it might look the same as the attached images, this is due to the limitation of excel not being able to include multiple tables on one page, to make it clearer, I added the "MAP" tab and "Visual Structure of the pipeline" tab, these two will give you a menu and a rought layout of the architecture, you can click on the link to jump to the page and come back using the go back link on the top left of each page.